 - How to establish your main objectives

-There is no other way of getting answers to these questions, than to take the leap.
+There is no other way of getting answers to these questions besides simply taking the leap.
 And like Seth Godin once said, “waiting for perfect is never as smart as making progress.”
 Usually, people are good at the building part.
 They give it their all in order to make it as close to perfect as possible.
 But it’s when the product hits the market and, as smart entrepreneurs, they recognize the need for measuring the product’s success, that they get lost.

 Knowing what to measure and when to do so is essential for keeping the learning process going.
 It’ll make a world of difference to know: